dubocr/homebridge-gpio-device/README.md

 `GND <---> SENSOR <---> PIN`

 Sensors are considered as _Normally Opened_ by default.
 If using _Normally Closed_ sensor, you can use `inverted` or `invertedInputs` parameters as explained in the next section.
+Pull-up resistors can be disabled by adding parameter `"pullUp": false` in any accessory using inputs.
+If disabled, you'll have to wire pull-up or pull-down resistors by yourself.

 ###### Note